CIBC-Internal/python/Doc/library/argparse.rst

    usage: doors.py [-h] {1,2,3}
    doors.py: error: argument door: invalid choice: 4 (choose from 1, 2, 3)

-Any object that supports the ``in`` operator can be passed as the *choices* value, so :class:`dict` objects, :class:`set` objects, custom containers, etc. are all supported.
+Any sequence can be passed as the *choices* value, so :class:`list` objects, :class:`tuple` objects, and custom sequences are all supported.

+Use of :class:`enum.Enum` is not recommended because it is difficult to control its appearance in usage, help, and error messages.

+Formatted choices override the default *metavar* which is normally derived from *dest*.
+This is usually what you want because the user never sees the *dest* parameter.
+If this display isn't desirable (perhaps because there are many choices), just specify an explicit metavar_.

+.. _required:

 required
 ^^^^^^^^